A Brothel, A Beauty And A Murderer! #23

 A Brothel, A Beauty And A Murder!
 Book #23

-Notice: This book contains (Explicit) steamy romance with heavy sex, strong lust, intense passion and is intended for readers 18 years of age and older.
+Notice: This book contains (Graphic) steamy romance with heavy sex, strong lust, intense passion and is intended for readers 18 years of age and older.

 About This Book